 Everyone knows first impressions and a good reputation are vital in order to succeed at work.
 Whether you are a seasoned employee or a fresh graduate, one must always be on their guard to ensure professional behavior is constantly displayed.
 However, we are only human and we do slip up from time to time.
-Here are 7 habits that would make you look unprofessional to either your co-workers, to your customers and to your boss.
+Here are 7 unprofessional habits that would make you look bad to either your co-workers, to your customers and to your boss.

 1) Not Responding To Emails

 This has to be the cardinal sin in the corporate world.
 With emails being used as the main communication between your co-workers, customers, suppliers and almost everyone else who has business dealings with you, not responding to their emails is not acceptable.
 Even worse is if your boss is in the loop and you haven’t responded to your key customer.
 This mere “slip-up” may cost your company millions of ringgit and possibly even your job.

 This would come a close 2nd to not responding to an email.
 While it’s okay if the email was just a general article or thank you note, but imagine if the emailed contained sensitive data and you emailed the wrong recipient who is your competitor or one of your key client.
 This not only shows your lack of professionalism, but also shows that you may not be a detail-oriented person.

 Ever been in a meeting and the presenter ends his or her presentation by saying that inputs from the team are welcomed before developing the end deliverable?
 Upon sending your inputs, days, weeks and months past, yet there is no indication that he or she incorporated your inputs or addressed your concern in the end deliverable.
 This is a common case (and may even be labelled as bluffing) and is a crime under “Lip” service, i.e. your actions contradicts your words.
 This would definitely earn you demerit points among your colleagues and your reputation as a team player would be tarnished.